-The Proceedings from the Document Academy publishes 1-2 issues a year as a record of the activities of the Document Academy, including Board-reviewed conference proceedings and peer-reviewed special issues.
+The Proceedings from the Document Academy publishes 1–2 issues a year as a record of the activities of the Document Academy, including peer-reviewed conference proceedings and special issues.

 Current Issue: Volume 3, Issue 2 (2016) Proceedings from the 13th Annual Meeting of the Document Academy